 Restoring local watersheds is not only essential for the global communities that they support; these projects also play a critical role in preserving local habitats and advancing biodiversity.
 When identifying restoration projects to support, we prioritize those that help maintain local wildlife habitats and species.

 Our overarching vision is to continue expanding our support for water restoration projects, while restoring 100 percent of water consumed at our data centers located in high-risk areas.
-To date, we have contracted 10 water projects in four high-risk regions, expecting to save approximately 6 million cubic meters (~1.6 billion gallons) each year.
+To date, we have contracted 9 water restoration projects in four high-risk regions, expecting to restore approximately 2.25 million cubic meters (~595 million gallons).

 2020 New Water Restoration Projects

 Water rights lease to reduce withdrawal